 Elevators and escalators are intended to help you safely get from one place to another.
 When someone else has been negligent and this results in your injury on one of these machines, you should have to pay for the costs associated with your injuries and damages.
 That’s where we come in.

-A Columbia elevator and escalator accident lawyer from The Solomon Law Group can help you hold the negligent party accountable for their actions, whether they are the property owner who failed to meet inspection requirements or the manufacturer of the elevator or escalator.
+A Columbia, SC elevator and escalator accident lawyer from The Solomon Law Group can help you hold the negligent party accountable for their actions, whether they are the property owner who failed to meet inspection requirements or the manufacturer of the elevator or escalator.
 We will fully investigate what happened to cause your injury so that you can get the full and fair compensation you deserve.
 Reach out to us today so we can start helping you right away.